leo-texuanw/Learning/aws/docs/S3_and_Athena.md

 ## Amazon S3

-One of the main building blocks of AWS.
+Simple storage service is one of the main building blocks of AWS.

 ### S3 Buckets